federgraph/RiggVar-RG38/doc/Form-Memo.md

 If so - congratulations.

-More test are required to be confident that it works.
+More tests are required to be confident that it works.

 The important questions are of course:
 - Where is the data going?